prussell21/sparkify-user-churn/docs/index.md

 <img src="https://github.com/prussell21/sparkify-user-churn/blob/master/docs/images/free-vs-paid-breakdown.png?raw=true">

+As expected, free users are slightly more likely to churn than users who are on the paid subscription plan.

 ## Feature Engineering

 In additiion to using page interaction as a feature for modeling, I decided to normalize this activity by the number of songs each user had listened to.